codatio/codat-docs/docs/introduction/migration.md

 - A spreadsheet - `.xls` or `.csv` file - that includes names of the companies that Codat need to migrate, and their token details.
 - Secure credentials for your application, for example, client ID and client secret.

-The exact details of tokens and credentials varies between different platforms; please contact your solutions engineer or our [support team](mailto:support@codat.io) to discuss the specific details requirements for your migration.
+The exact details of tokens and credentials varies between different platforms.
+Please contact your solutions engineer or our [support team](mailto:support@codat.io) to discuss the specific details requirements for your migration.

 The migration process usually involves the following steps.
 We recommend that you don’t start migration until you've set up the integration in Codat, and done some initial testing.